 Igor Smelyansky, M.D.

-Dr Igor Smelyansky was born in Odessa, Ukraine (former USSR).
-Odessa is a beautiful sea resort city on the shore of the Black Sea with population of over 1 million people.
+Dr. Igor Smelyansky, a renowned pain management specialist in Knoxville, TN, is the owner of Omega Pain Management clinic.
+He was born in Odesa, Ukraine (former USSR).
+Odesa is a beautiful sea resort city on the shore of the Black Sea with a population of over 1 million people.
 Ever since he was a kid, he has always dreamed of becoming a doctor.

-Dr Igor Smelyansky came to Detroit, MI in 1990 when he was just 18 years old.
-Prior to that he was studying in a combined accelerated Physician’s Assistant program at one of the medical colleges in Ukraine.
-Back then, he could barely speak any English and his family had $500 when they arrived.
-Initially, the family slept on the blankets on a floor of a small 1 BR apartment where another emigrant family lived.
+Dr. Igor Smelyansky came to Detroit, MI, in 1990 when he was just 18 years old.
+Before that, he was studying in a combined accelerated Physician’s Assistant program at one of the medical colleges in Ukraine.
+He could barely speak English back then, and his family had $500 when they arrived.
+Initially, the family slept on the blankets on a small 1 BR apartment floor where another emigrant family lived.
 That family was “old timers” who came to the US 1 year earlier!
 They were friends of his family from the hometown of Odessa.

-However, his Dad had taught him a motto: “Not just to survive, but to succeed”.
-His father, a man of few words, had taught by example, not by words.
-Despite all of life’s difficulties, his dream to become a physician was only growing stronger by the day.
+However, his Dad had taught him a motto: “Not just to survive, but to succeed.”
+His father, a man of few words, had led by example, not by words.
+Despite all of life’s difficulties, his dream of becoming a physician grew stronger by the day.
 Igor went to college, then onto a university, studying during the day and working at night.
-Igor was never afraid of hard work: he worked as a dishwasher at a restaurant, then he was promoted to busboy status, then he worked with severely mentally challenged patients in a group home.
-Those patients required assistance even with their basic needs (changing their diapers, feeding them, etc).
+Igor was never afraid of hard work: he worked as a dishwasher at a restaurant, was promoted to busboy status, and worked with severely mentally challenged patients in a group home.
+Those patients required assistance even with their basic needs (changing their diapers, feeding them, etc.).

-Hard work paid off: he passed the MCAT test with high scores and was accepted into Wayne State University Medical School in Detroit, which he successfully finished in 1999.
-Upon finishing medical school, Dr. Smelyansky went to New York.
-He graduated from a prestigious NYU Medical Center neurology residency in Manhattan and was accepted into a electrophysiology fellowship at the Hospital of Joint Diseases (an affiliate of NYU Medical Center).
-During his neurology residency, Dr Smelyansky had multiple rotations at the world famous Columbia Medical Center in Manhattan.
+Hard work paid off: he passed the MCAT test with high scores.
+He was accepted into Wayne State University Medical School in Detroit, which he successfully finished in 1999.
+Upon completing medical school, Dr. Smelyansky went to New York.
+He graduated from a prestigious NYU Medical Center neurology residency in Manhattan.
+He was accepted into an electrophysiology fellowship at the Hospital of Joint Diseases (an affiliate of NYU Medical Center).
+Dr. Smelyansky had multiple rotations at the world-famous Columbia Medical Center in Manhattan during his neurology residency.

-After finishing his studies, Dr Smelyansky worked in NYC as a general neurologist.
-However, over the course of his career, he started to develop an interest in pain management.
-Dr Smelyansky was dissatisfied with the fact that he was able to diagnose different complex neurological conditions but could offer very little in terms of rapid cure.
-General neurology is an amazing science of diagnosis but lacks in fast recovery treatment options.
+After finishing his studies, Dr. Smelyansky worked as a general neurologist in NYC.
+However, throughout his career, he developed an interest in pain management.
+Dr. Smelyansky was dissatisfied that he could diagnose different complex neurological conditions but could offer very little in terms of rapid cure.
+General neurology is a fantastic science of diagnosis but lacks fast recovery treatment options.

-In 2010, Dr Smelyansky applied and was accepted into a prestigious ACGME-accredited Pain Management Fellowship at Virginia Commonwealth University/ Medical College of Virginia.
-The Fellowship director was and still is the famous Dr. Maged Hamza, an anesthesiologist, nationally and world renowned speaker and lecturer.
-In 2011, Dr. Smelyansky successfully passed his pain management boards (administered by the American Board of Anesthesiology through American Board of Psychiatry and Neurology) and is an ABMS certified pain management specialist.
-ABMS is by far the toughest, the oldest and the most prestigious board in the field of Pain Management and any other medical field for that matter.
+In 2010, Dr. Smelyansky applied and was accepted into a prestigious ACGME-accredited Pain Management Fellowship at Virginia Commonwealth University/ Medical College of Virginia.
+The Fellowship director was and still is the famous Dr. Maged Hamza, an anesthesiologist, nationally and world-renowned speaker, and lecturer.
+In 2011, Dr. Smelyansky successfully passed his pain management boards (administered by the American Board of Anesthesiology through the American Board of Psychiatry and Neurology) and became an ABMS-certified pain management specialist.
+ABMS is by far the toughest, the oldest, and the most prestigious board in Pain Management and any other medical field.

-Upon graduating from his Pain Management fellowship, Dr. Igor Smelyansky, has moved and currently resides in Knoxville, TN.
-He is the only double ABMS board certified neurologist and pain management Knoxville TN area doctor or even in the entire Eastern Tennessee area for that matter.
-He is one of very few truly comprehensive pain specialists.
-He is married to his beautiful wife, Natalie, and they have 3 kids (14 yo, 7 yo, 5 yo) at the time of this writing.
+Upon graduating from his Pain Management fellowship, Dr. Igor Smelyansky moved and currently resides in Knoxville, TN.
+He is the only double ABMS board-certified neurologist and pain management Knoxville, TN, area doctor, or even in the entire Eastern Tennessee area, for that matter.
+He is one of very few genuinely comprehensive pain specialists.
+He is married to his beautiful wife, Natalie, and they have three boys.
 He is enjoying every moment of his life.
 Life’s tough lessons taught him to “roll with the punches” and smile at the same time.
-Nothing was given to him, he was not born to a wealthy family, he did not have a happy, carefree life.
-Life has always been hard on him and that’s why he is extremely down to earth and treats every patient with compassion and dignity, the way he would want to be treated himself.
+Nothing was given to him, he was not born to a wealthy family, and he did not have a happy, carefree life.
+Life has always been hard on him, and that’s why he is extremely down to earth and treats every patient with compassion and dignity the way he would want to be treated himself.